Gender Discrimination In The Workplace

 being bullied, called names or slurs because of your sex, or hearing harsh remarks about people of a certain sex, gender, or gender identity

-being intentionally called by a name or referred to as a different gender that you don’t identify with
+being intentionally called by a name or referred to as a different gender than you don’t identify with

 being a victim of sexual advances, requests for sexual favors, or other verbal or physical harassment of a sexual nature

 Sometimes gender discrimination isn't intentional or very obvious.
-It's still count as employment discrimination if your boss does something that excludes or harms employees of a particular sex without intending to.
-Your Los Angeles Employment Lawyer will be able to analyze your set of circumstances and advice you on how to proceed.
+It still counts as employment discrimination if your boss does something that excludes or harms employees of particular sex without intending to.
+Your Employment Lawyer in Los Angeles will be able to analyze your set of circumstances and advise you on how to proceed.

 Other times, a certain company policy does not mention anything about gender, and may not have been put in place for the purpose of keeping women out of certain vacancies, but ends up having that end result.